Jack-cky/Compulsory-COVID-Testing-Monitor/README.md

 ## Motivation: Visualise the Compulsory Test Frequency
 Earlier, we came across an intriguing [post](https://forum.hkgolden.com/thread/7600216/page/1) on HKGolden discussing the nuisances caused by the Compulsory Testing Notice (CTN) and the desire for a _Dragon Tiger Billboard_ (also known as 龍虎榜 in Chinese or ranking billboard in English), which ranks the buildings appearing most frequently on the CTN.

-Unfortunately, there is no official publication providing such a ranking.
-The CTN is presented in PDF format, making it challenging to grasp the status of each location.
+Unfortunately, there was no official publication providing such a ranking.
+The CTN was presented in PDF format, making it challenging to grasp the status of each location.
 Inspired by this idea, we initiated a project to create a dashboard that conveniently visualises the frequency of specified premises being listed on the CTN.

 <div align="center">
   <a href="https://forum.hkgolden.com/thread/7600216/page/1">